Initiating and Maintaining Support Groups in Liver Clinics - Hepatitis C

 Peer facilitators should be approved VA volunteers who have gone through appropriate orientations and safety checks to ensure patients' safety, confidentiality, and well-being.

 It is crucial that before the group begins, the facilitators agree on their roles and how they will manage the group together.
-Facilitators may decide to be completely equal in leadership and division of labor or to divide their responsibilities differently: one facilitator may be the leader while the other plays a more secondary role, or one may be in charge of the group's process (e.g., the professional facilitator) while the other is in charge of the content (e.g., the peer facilitator).
-How the responsibilities are divided is not as important as having the division clear and agreed upon by the facilitators.
+Facilitators may decide to be completely equal in leadership and division of labor or to divide their responsibilities differently: one facilitator may be the leader while the other plays a more secondary role, or one may be in charge of the group's process while the other is in charge of the content.
+How the responsibilities are divided is not as important as having the division clear and agreed on by the facilitators.
 When a volunteer or peer facilitates, the professional facilitator or other VA employee should make clear to members the boundaries on the volunteer's participation.

-The American Liver Foundation (ALF) is another resource for starting support groups, particularly if your group is to be based in the community rather than at a VA medical facility.
+The American Liver Foundation (ALF) is a resource for starting groups, particularly if your group is to be based in the community rather than at a VA medical facility.
 ALF has an expert speakers' bureau and provides many helpful suggestions for structuring and conducting your support group.
 You may wish to contact ALF and work together once you have an idea as to the purpose and target population of your group.
-ALF is also able to list your support group on its local Web site.
-You may find out how to speak with the ALF representative for your area by contacting ALF via the resource information provided in Appendix H.

 Corporations that develop health care products and services sometimes offer resources that can benefit your group, such as informational materials on hepatitis C and patient care consultants who can serve as speakers.
 VA rules prohibit soliciting support from industry representatives, but donated support, such as unrestricted educational grants, may often be used to augment the resources available from your facility.
 Many VA medical centers have specific policies or procedures pertaining to acceptance of support from outside sources, and you should make sure that you understand and abide by these.
 Representatives of outside organizations that provide support should not be permitted to attend patient support groups.